Mayuravarma

-Mayuravarma spelled Mayurasharma by modern scholars (reigned 345–365), a native of Talagunda (in modern Shimoga district), was the founder of the Kadamba kingdom of Banavasi, the earliest native kingdom to rule over what is today the modern state of Karnataka, India.
+Mayuravarma, spelled Mayurasharma by modern scholars (reigned 345–365 CE), a native of Talagunda (in modern Shimoga district), was the founder of the Kadamba kingdom of Banavasi, the earliest native kingdom to rule over what is today the modern state of Karnataka, India.
 Before the rise of the Kadambas, the centres of power ruling the land were outside the Karnataka region; thus the Kadambas' ascent to power as an independent geo-political entity, with Kannada, the language of the soil as a major regional language, is a landmark event in the history of modern Karnataka with Mayuravarman as an important historical figure.
 The earliest Kannada language inscriptions are attributed to the Kadambas of Banavasi.

 Early life

 The Talagunda inscription of 450 is considered the most reliable source of information about the family of Mayurasharma and the origin of the kingdom.
 The inscription is known to be free of legends, giving a realistic and true account of the Kadamba line of kings.
 He was the son of Bandhushena, grandson of his guru (teacher) Veerasharma and a student at the Agrahara (place of learning) in Talagunda.
 The inscription confirms the family is named for the Kadamba tree that grew near the family home.
 The Gudnapur inscription further confirms Mayurasharma's parentage and that he acquired the character of a Kshatriya.